Anne Rice’s Interview With the Vampire Season 2: A Masterpiece of Modern Television

 In Episode 7, I Could Not Prevent It, we see the aftermath of Armand’s (Assad Zaman) betrayal and the humiliating trial to which the Paris coven subjects Louis (Jacob Anderson), Claudia (Delaney Haynes), and Madeleine (Roxane Duran).
 It’s a really hard episode to watch, not only because of the cruelty and rawness with which Santiago (Ben Daniels) and the others expose the actions that led these three vampires to be judged and ridiculed on stage but also because no matter what happens or how it happens, the outcome is the same.
 Claudia and Madeleine die, and Louis is banished.

-Episode 8, And That’s The End of It, There’s Nothing Else, is the culmination of a story that began to unfold in the pilot of this series and, at the same time, the beginning of another story that is yet to be told (Season 3, here we come!).
+Episode 8, And That’s The End of It, There’s Nothing Else, is the culmination of a story that began to unfold in the first episode of this series and, at the same time, the beginning of another story that is yet to be told (Season 3, here we come!).
 Over 15 sessions, we’ve seen Daniel (Eric Bogosian) trying to piece together the puzzle that is Louis’ life, having to navigate not only the vampire’s unreliable memories and Armand’s post-New Orleans narrative interventions, but also the gaps in his own memory that proved key to seeing the full picture.

 So when all is said and done, and Daniel asks to clarify certain points with some final follow-up questions, we were not really surprised to see that with a couple of inconsistencies in Louis and Armand’s accounts, and a little bit of help from the folks at Talamasca, he toppled the house of cards Armand had built for Louis.
 As Lestat (Sam Reid) says at some point during the episode when, as punishment for his involvement in Claudia’s death, Louis “kills” him by staying with Armand, “Let’s see how long it holds” — 77 years, to be precise.
 A blink of an eye for a vampire.